wp-plugins/immerstat/readme.txt

 == Screenshots ==

-1. ImmerStat adds a small .PNG to the top-right corner of your admin screen.
+1. ImmerStat adds a small image to the header of your admin screen.

 == Future Plans ==

 * Dunno, any ideas?

 == Version History ==

+= Version 0.6 =

+* Updated for WordPress 2.7/2.8
+* Now shows an image that fits into the empty space in the middle of the admin header
+* Moved days setting to Settings page
+* Won't show warning if there's no data

 = Version 0.5 =